-Be alert: an applications will work correctly on many different file systems, but they will work best on the one that most suits your goals.
+Be alert: an applications will work correctly on many different file systems, but they will work best on the one that is optimized for your goals.

 Rely on facility documentation and support team to help you pick the correct storage resources for your work.